 For questions about the resolutions process, please contact Rev. Doreen Smalls, chair of the Resolutions Committee, at firstname.lastname@example.org.

-Typed copies of the resolutions and petitions shall be sent by the established deadline to the Chair of the Committee on Resolutions and the Secretary of the Annual Conference.
+Electronic versions of the resolutions and petitions shall be received by noon on the established deadline by both the Chair of the Committee on Resolutions and the Secretary of the Annual Conference.
+Email addresses to use to submit resolutions will be publicized on the Conference website.
 (See 3.3.3 for more information.)